ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Note that the Parsetree is an internal representation of the code that happens before typing the program, so an ill-typed program can be rewritten.
-The internal representation after the typing is called the `Typedtree`, and it can be inspected using the `-dtypedtree` option of `ocaml`.
+The internal representation after the typing is called the `Typedtree`.
+You can inspect it by using the `-dtypedtree` option of `ocaml`.
+When using `utop-full`, you can enable `-dtypedtree` within the REPL by running `Clflags.dump_typedtree := true`.
 In what follows, we will use AST to refer to the parsetree.

 ### PPX Rewriters